 MeGaPho

-Methane removal in industrial exhaust air using an innovative combination of gas scrubbers and photocatalytic reactors
+Methane degradation in industrial exhaust air through innovative combination of gas scrubbers with photocatalytic reactors

 Grant Number: